FaserF/hassio-addons/apache2/README.md

 If you need a self-signed certificate, have a look at my openssl addon: https://github.com/FaserF/hassio-addons/openssl

 **Note**: _The files MUST be stored in `/ssl/`, which is the default_

+## Ingress

+This addon supports Homeassistant Ingress.
+Until now it seems only to work if you enable SSL!
+And also I am sorry, but I cant support all your websites.
+Basic HTML Websites will work great with ingress, the more advanced the page is, the harder it is to support ingress.

 ## Support